dell-ai-engineering/bigdlengine4cdsw/README.md

 ### Verify that the engine works
 1. Log in to CDSW
 2. Create a new project
+3. Copy the spark-defaults.conf file from the respository to the root folder of the CDSW project
-3. Open a new workbench session
+4. Open a new workbench session
-4. Before starting the workbench change the selection to the new BigDL engine or Analytics Zoo engine
+5. Before starting the workbench change the selection to the new BigDL engine or Analytics Zoo engine
-5. Start the engine by opening a workbench
+6. Start the engine by opening a workbench

-* Need to write a note on spark-defaults.conf
-* Need to write a note on different BigDL downloads
+### spark-defaults.conf
+For both BigDL and Analytic Zoo, sample spark-defaults.conf files are provided in the corresponding folder.
+These files need to be copied to the root directory of each CDSW project.
+The files specifies the Spark parameters for the project.
+The parameters must be edited to suite the requirements for the project